SiddiqSoft/arrp/docs/pages/api.md

 - If `m_is_valid` is true and `m_putback_callback` exists: returns resource to pool
 - If `m_is_valid` is false: resource is discarded (not returned)
 - Ensures resources are always properly managed, even if an exception occurs
+- Safe to call even if the resource has been moved out

 **Example:**
 ```cpp